 Were you accused of committing a serious violent crime in San Diego, CA?
 If arrested and charged, you’ll be facing serious prison time and a permanent criminal record.
 Contact an experienced San Diego serious violent crimes lawyer at Blair Defense Criminal Lawyers immediately to start building the aggressive defense you need.

 How Blair Defense Criminal Lawyers Can Help as Your San Diego Serious Violent Crimes Lawyer

 It’s important to remember that you are innocent until proven guilty.
 Our lawyers have years of experience helping clients fight criminal charges in Southern California.
 You can count on us to launch the most aggressive and thorough defense possible.

 Now, you should expect the prosecution to pursue the maximum available sentence.
 Aggravating factors can also lead to an enhanced sentence.
-Our aggressive San Diego criminal defense attorneys know how to fight these serious charges.
+Our best Criminal Defense lawyers in San Diego, CA know how to fight these serious charges.

 When you hire us, our attorneys will: